Promoting inclusive citizenship through audio-visual resources

 Contact

-This learning resource is developed by the Inclusive Citizenship and Human Rights project at The Norwegian Center for Holocaust and Minority Studies (HL-SENTERET).
-For questions related to this project, please contact Dr. Ingvill Thorson Plesner, project manager.
+This learning resource is developed by the Inclusive Citizenship and Human Rights (ICHR) project located at The Norwegian Center for Holocaust and Minority Studies (HL-SENTERET).
+For questions related to this project, please contact Dr. Ingvill Thorson Plesner, ICHR project manager since the project started in 2016:

 The Norwegian Center for Holocaust and Minority Studies is a research, education and documentation center in Oslo focusing on the Holocaust, other genocides and the situation of minorities in contemporary societies.